In recent years, poverty in China was cut poverty in half making it one of the great success stories.

 However, it has a ways to go if it wants to match these expectations within five years.
 China is polarized by its advancing technologies and a large number of people that remain impoverished.
 Tall glass-and-steel skyscrapers loom over gritty, crumbling slums.

-Part of the problem is the lack of education in rural areas, which keep families steeped in poverty.
+Part of the problem is the lack of education in rural areas, which keeps families steeped in poverty.

 “Kids in some southern provinces don’t have access to education,” said Ji Da, a native of Chengdu, Sichuan.
 “We send them clothes.”